sea-monkeys/bob/samples/who-is-this-bob/report.md

-Bob is a Go application that serves as a bridge between user's ideas and AI language models.
-It is designed to transform prompts into content.
-Bob is built on top of the Ollama Go application, which is a platform for building and deploying Go applications.
-The application is built using the Go language and the Go runtime.
+Bob is a Go application that serves as a bridge between your ideas and AI language models served by Ollama.
+It transforms your prompts into content.

 To install Bob, you can use the following command: